Solar Panel Cost Guide in Meriden, CT (2025 Update)

 How much does it cost to install solar panels in Meriden?

-The average cost of solar panels in Meriden is about $18,750 for a 5-kW system and $37,500 for a 10-kW system before the ITC, but the actual cost will depend on certain factors like the kind of solar panels you want, what size system you need and how much energy you consume.
+The average cost of solar panels in Meriden is about $18,750 for a 5-kW system and $37,500 for a 10-kW system before the ITC, but the real cost will depend on stuff like the model of solar panels you want, what size system you need and how much energy you consume.

 What other factors should I consider aside from cost when buying solar panels?